karma4u101/lift-jquery-module/README.md

 - JQuery v1.7.1  (availabilaty - module v2.0 and above) Depricated sins v2.7 will be removed in v2.9 use v1.7.2+
 - JQuery v1.6.4  (availabilaty - module v2.0 and above)

+Also supporting

+- JQuery-Migrate v1.2.1 (availabilaty - module v2.8 and above) see https://github.com/jquery/jquery-migrate/

+JQuery-Migrate is usefull for migrating older jQuery code to jQuery 1.9+ it can be used for detecting and restoring APIs or features that have been deprecated in jQuery

 Usage Benefits
 --------------